Bellamaclean7/UofT_Neighbourhood_Assault_Data/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## LLM Statement

+Statement on LLM usage" Aspects of the code were written with the help of ChatGPT, developed by OpenAI [https://chat.openai.com].
+The entire chat history is available in inputs/llms/usage.txt